 With foreclosure, you are sometimes forced to vacate within days by local law enforcement.
 With a deed in lieu, you may even be able to work out an arrangement where you rent the property back for a period.
 The lender gets a little rent money and you have more time to figure out your next move.

-The benefits from the lender’s perspective, the benefits of a deed in lieu include avoiding litigation and court time.
+From the lender’s perspective, the benefits of a deed in lieu include avoiding litigation and court time.

 Drawbacks of a Deed in Lieu

-There’s no getting out of a deed in lieu completely unscathed.
-It will appear on your credit report, even if it’s not as damaging as a foreclosure.
+There are disadvantages as well.
+A deed in lieu will appear on your credit report, even if it’s not as damaging as a foreclosure.
 Plus, it may still be difficult to get another mortgage in subsequent years.

 It may still be difficult to get another mortgage in subsequent years.